artemyk/dynpy/docs/tutorial.rst

     bnProbs = t.dot(bn.ndx2stateMx)

     # plot
     plt.imshow(bnProbs, interpolation='none')
+    plt.xlabel('Node')
+    plt.ylabel('Time')

 Cellular Automata
 -----------------

 The cellular automata class :class:`dynpy.ca.CellularAutomaton` is defined in :doc:`dynpy.ca`.
 It is a subclass of :class:`dynpy.bn.BooleanNetwork`.
-Effectively, it constructs a Boolean network on a lattice with a homogenous update function.
+Effectively, it constructs a Boolean network with a lattice connectivity topology and a homogenous update function.
 Here is an example of how to use it:

 .. plot::
    :include-source: